Chopped (TV series): Format

 In each episode, four chefs compete in a three-round contest, where they attempt to incorporate unusual combinations of ingredients into dishes that are later evaluated by a panel of three judges.
 At the beginning of each round (typically "Appetizer", "Entrée", and "Dessert", but with occasional exceptions), the chefs are each given a basket containing four mystery ingredients and are expected to create dishes that use all of them in some way.
 Although failing to use an ingredient is not an automatic disqualification, the judges do take such omissions into account when making their decisions.
 The ingredients are often not commonly prepared together.
 For example, in the episode "Yucca, Watermelon, Tortillas," the Appetizer ingredients consisted of watermelon, canned sardines, pepper jack cheese, and zucchini.
-The chefs are given unlimited access to a pantry and refrigerator stocked with a wide variety of other ingredients, and each chef has his/her own stations for preparing and cooking food.
-The kitchen also includes a variety of specialized tools and equipment for the chefs' use, such as a deep fryer, a blast chiller, and an ice cream machine.
+Each chef has their own stations for preparing and cooking food, and the general kitchen also includes a variety of specialized tools and equipment for the chefs' use, such as a deep fryer, a blast chiller, and an ice cream machine.
+The chefs are given unlimited access to a pantry and refrigerator stocked with a wide variety of other ingredients.
+Before each round begins, they are allowed to preheat their ovens and boil pots of water on their stovetops as a time-saving measure.

 Each round has a time limit, typically 20 minutes for Appetizer, and 30 minutes each for Entrée and Dessert.
-These limits have been extended on occasion for special-format episodes and for rounds in which one or more mystery ingredients require additional preparation/cooking time.
+These limits have been altered on occasion for special-format episodes and for rounds in which one or more mystery ingredients require additional preparation/cooking time.
 The chefs must cook their dishes and complete four platings (three for the judges and one "beauty plate") before time runs out.
 Once time has expired, the judges critique the dishes based on presentation, taste and creativity and select one chef to be "chopped" - eliminated from the competition with no winnings.
 Allen reveals the judges' decision by lifting a cloche on their table to show the eliminated chef's dish, and one judge comments on the reasoning behind the choice.
 The Appetizer and Entrée rounds are judged independently from one another, while in the Dessert round, the judges consider the chefs' overall performance during the entire competition.
 The winner receives $10,000, but special competitions and tournaments have featured larger cash prizes.